 This is how physical Windows servers are typically set up.

 A very basic Linux “storage stack” is set up nearly identically to that of Windows.
 However, we have more options concerning redundancy and volume management.
 Linux supports a form of software RAID called “mdraid,” which more or less does what a hardware/firmware RAID controller does, but without dependence on proprietary solutions.
 Furthermore, Linux supports a form of Logical Volume Management, creatively called “lvm,” which sits between the partition table and filesystem, and it allows transparent manipulation of data.
-With LVM, we can create, delete, and resize virtual partitions much more easily, with minimal or no downtime.
+With LVM, we can create, delete, and resize virtual partitions much more easily, with minimal or no downtime, often online.
 A common physical Linux “storage stack” looks like:

 Multiple physical hard drives > RAID controller (mdadm) > partition table > LVM > filesystem(s) (Typically Ext4)